acend/openshift-operations-training/content/en/docs/01/01_installation.md

 sectionnumber: 1.1
 ---

-In this lab, we are going to install an OpenShift 4 cluster on AWS.
+In this lab, you are going to install an OpenShift 4 cluster on AWS.

 ## Task {{% param sectionnumber %}}.1: Customizing the installation